wso2/docs-is/en/identity-server/next/docs/guides/authentication/conditional-auth/acr-based-adaptive-auth.md

 1. The ordered list, `supportedAcrValues`, contains comma separated ACR values accepted from the application.
 2. The `selectAcrFrom` function dynamically and adaptively determines the strongest ACR value from the received and configured ACR values.
-3. `context.selectedAcr` is set with the selected ACR value to be returned in the authentication response.
+3. `context.selectedAcr` sets the selected ACR value to be returned in the authentication response.
-4. Based on the selected ACR value, authentication level is determined.
+4. Based on the selected ACR value, authentication level is determined in the `switch` cases.
 In this case,
     - `acr1` - step 1 (basic authentication)
     - `acr2` - step 1 and 2 (basic authentication and TOTP)
     - `acr3` - step 1 and 3 (basic authentication and Passkeys)